gokiburikin/gkbrkn_noita/README.md

 # gkbrkn_noita
 A collection of things I'm adding to Noita.
 This mod contains an in-game config menu.
-Use it to toggle options.
+Use it to toggle options and custom content.

 ### Misc Features
 - [x] **Gold Counter**: Add a message showing how much gold was picked recently.
+- [x] **Gold Decay**: When Gold Nuggets despawn, material Gold will appear in their place.
 - [x] **Charm Nerf**: Charmed enemies no longer drop Gold Nuggets.
 - [x] **Invincibility Frames**: Adds invincibility frames to damage dealt by enemies.
 - [x] **Heal On Max Health Up**: Heals the health gained from max health pickups.